 IMPORTANT: Travelers using rental cars for domestic business travel should NOT purchase the optional collision insurance coverage offered, because MIT will not pay the charge nor reimburse you for it.
 The cost of collision insurance is already included in MIT’s rates at preferred rental companies.
 Travelers may, however, purchase car insurance when traveling internationally.

-These rental car companies can be used for official Institute business and also for personal travel (however, be sure to use the correct corporate ID numbers) Please do not use any other rental agency unless one of these two companies are not available in the area.
+These rental car companies can be used for official Institute business and also for personal travel (however, be sure to use the correct corporate ID numbers) Please do not use any other rental agency unless one of these three companies are not available in the area.

 Avis Car Rentals For business rentals the MIT Corporate Account Number is A122600; for personal/leisure rentals the MIT Account Number can be found on the following AVIS link.
-More information can be found here: https://vpf.mit.edu/avis-car-rental
+More information can be found here: https://suppliers.mit.edu/supplier/avis-car-rental

 Budget Car Rentals For business rentals the MIT Corporate Account Number is T240202; for personal/leisure rentals the MIT Account Number can be found on the following Budget link.
-More information can be found here: https://vpf.mit.edu/budget-car-rental
+More information can be found here: https://suppliers.mit.edu/supplier/budget-car-rental

 *Personal Rentals